-I have to admit I am a closet Philips fan since the launch of the Fidelio range a few years back and just loved the L series, owned the M1 and X1 and each time I wondered why these cans are not on the top of everyone’s list for mid-fi excellence.
+I have to admit I have been a closet Philips fan since the launch of the Fidelio range a few years back and just loved the L series, owned the M1 and X1 and each time I wondered why these cans were not on the top of everyone’s list for mid-fi excellence.

 The DJ Market